solana-foundation/developer-content/content/courses/program-security/owner-checks.md

 <Callout>

-The `vaultClone` deserializes successfully due to both programs using the same discriminator, derived from the identical `Vault` struct name. </Callout>
+The `vaultCloneAccount` deserializes successfully due to both programs using the same discriminator, derived from the identical `Vault` struct name. </Callout>

 ```rust
 #[account]